rafaelguariento/LaMMER/index.md

 #### Development of resistance to pesticides

 The evolution of the resistence to pesticides is a major threat to food security.
-We are also investigating the drivers of pesticide resistance development and proliferation using mathematical models.
+We are investigating the drivers of pesticide resistance development and proliferation in pest populations using mathematical models.
+We also investigate how evolutionary- and ecologically-informed management strategies can help mitigate the development of pesticide resistance.

 ### Contact